 Index investing and risks.
 The Fund is an index fund.
 Index funds attempt to track-not outperform-the performance of a specified market index (target index).
 An index is a group of securities whose overall performance is used as a standard to measure the investment performance of a particular market.
 Some indexes represent entire markets, such as the U.S. stock market, while others cover a segment of a market, such as short-term bonds.
 As an index fund, the Fund seeks to track the performance of its target index regardless of how the target index is performing.
-The advisor's use of an indexing, or passive, approach to select and maintain investments for the Fund means that the advisor will select securities based on their inclusion in the target index and will not use strategies to reduce negative impacts to the Fund during periods of market volatility.
-As a result, the Fund's performance may be lower than it would be if the Fund were actively managed.
+The advisor's use of an indexing, or passive, approach to select and maintain investments for the Fund means that the advisor will select investments for the purpose of tracking the target index and will not use strategies to reduce negative impacts to the Fund during periods of market volatility.
+As a result, performance may be lower than it would be if the Fund were actively managed.